 The seller may agree to secure its repayment obligation with a mortgage or deed of trust on the property — a deposit mortgage.
 The deposit mortgage will be an IDOT, but this situation does not involve a loan.
 Instead, the IDOT secures the repayment of the deposit under circumstances that may or may not occur.
 Therefore, the instrument should be recordable without the payment of recordation tax.
 The 2012 and 2013 legislation does not reach this type of IDOT.

 The discussion above relates to the possibility that the seller defaults under the purchase and sale agreement.
 Consideration should be given to the possibility that the buyer defaults by not closing on the transaction even though all closing conditions have occurred.
 In that circumstance, the seller will find that not only did it not sell its property, but that there is an IDOT of record against it.
 As a planning technique, it would be helpful to the seller if in the body of the IDOT the seller was granted a power of attorney from the buyer to release the IDOT if the buyer refuses to do so when it is supposed to.
 Then the seller, acting on behalf of the buyer, may file a release. so the IDOT will not appear as a lien when a title search is performed.

 Whoever said that the age of IDOTs is over should check the famous quote of Mark Twain.

-Ed Levin wrote this article, which was published in the January/February 2014 issue of BUILDING Magazine of the Maryland-National Capital Building Industry Association, Inc. (MNCBIA).
+The article was published in the January/February 2014 issue of BUILDING magazine of the Maryland-National Capital Building Industry Association, Inc.